leoBitto/DjangoForge/docs/README.md

 =============================================================================
 ## Project Deployment

+> [!TIP]
+> before using the docker implementation it's better to use the full power of Django for debugging purpose
+> so start the development server of Django during the first stages of development

+>[!WARNING]
+> you should change the name of the IMAGE_NAME in the build-and-push.yml
+> file so you can control the name you'll see in the packages tab on Github

 ### Prerequisites:
 - A GitHub account
 - A DigitalOcean account ( or another server provider )